nimbix/jardoc/docs/recipe.md

 ```

 When specifying custom JSON with a *username* and *apikey* in it, it is no
-longer necessary to use the *--username* and *--apikey* arguments to
+longer necessary to use the *--username* and *--apikey* arguments when
-*jarvice-job-exec*.
+executing *jarvice-job-exec*.

 ## [jarvice-filemanager-plugin.sh](recipe/jarvice-filemanager-plugin.sh)

 When executing *jarvice-job-exec* with the *--job-plugin* flag, it is possible
-to provide customized code for interacting with a job.
+to provide customized code for interacting with the job.
 The following example
 overrides the *jarvice_job_plugin* function.
 Unlike the default
 *jarvice-filemanager* code in *jarvice-job-exec*, this custom plugin allows
 uploading and downloading of files in a single job run: